Letitia James: Public Advocate

 In 2013, James ran for New York City Public Advocate and received 36% of the vote in the first Democratic primary, under the 40% threshold that would have avoided a runoff election.
 James won the runoff election on October 1, 2013, against Daniel Squadron, 59.4%–40.6%, becoming the party's nominee for the city's elected watchdog position in November.

 In the 2013 election campaign for Public Advocate, James was endorsed by many of the city's important labor unions, NOW, Planned Parenthood, Democracy for NYC, League of Conservation Voters, Amsterdam News and El Diario.
 On October 1, 2013, James achieved a Democratic primary win in spite of her campaign fundraising trailing Daniel Squadron's and Reshma Saujani, to become the Democratic Party's nominee for New York City's elected watchdog position.
 She was endorsed by third-place finisher Saujani in September James won the Democratic runoff election.
 Without a Republican opponent, she won the general election with over 83% of the vote.
 In 2017, James won the Democratic primary for her position with 77% of the vote, over closest competitor David Eisenbach's 23%.

 Attorney general of New York (2019–present)

 2018 election

 In May 2018, James, who initially planned to run for Mayor of New York City in 2021, declared her candidacy for Attorney General of New York after Eric Schneiderman resigned.
-She won the Democratic primary on September 13, 2018, with 40.6% of the vote; she defeated Zephyr Teachout (31%) and two other candidates.
+She won the Democratic primary on September 13, 2018, with 40.6% of the vote; she defeated Zephyr Teachout (31%), Leecia Eve, and House Representative Sean Patrick Maloney.
 On November 6, 2018, she was elected Attorney General, defeating Republican Keith Wofford.
-She became the first woman and African American to be elected as attorney general in New York and serve in that role.
 During her campaign, James vowed to pursue Donald Trump, who she said was an "illegitimate president" and an "embarrassment."